Farm Report: Memphis Sweeps Into First Place Behind Mathews, Mendlinger

 By Ray Mileur

-The Cardinals’ full-season minor league affiliates went 2-3 on Thursday, with Memphis carrying the system behind a doubleheader sweep at Norfolk.
+The Cardinals’ full-season minor league affiliates went 3-2 on Thursday, with Memphis and Peoria carrying the night.

 Memphis Redbirds